Posterior consistency in multi-response regression models with non-informative priors for the error covariance matrix in growing dimensions: Proofs of the theorems from Sections and

 \subsection{Proof of Theorem \ref{th_matF}}

 As discussed in Section \ref{sec3} the main difference between DSIW prior and Matrix-$F$ prior is the scale parameter for the base Inverse Wishart distribution i.e. $\bar{\uDelta}$ is now a general positive definite matrix.
 Hence the initial steps for this proof will be similar to the proof of Theorem \ref{th_siw} for the DSIW prior.
 We will only discuss the proof more rigorously when the posterior distribution of $\bar{\uDelta}\mid\uYn$ comes into play.
+To begin the proof first note that,